Shopify/toxiproxy/README.md

 `script/compile`

-To build and rename for release:
+To build and rename for release (makes sure it has the right name and is cross compiled for 64 bit Linux):

 `script/build`